petercai/notes/python/uv/uv.md

    uv publish
 ```

-For a more detailed guide, you can refer to the [Stack Overflow discussion](https://stackoverflow.com/questions/79154674/how-to-migrate-from-a-simple-python-project-requirements-txt-setup-py-setupto) [[IB from chatgpt]](https://stackoverflow.com/questions/79154674/how-to-migrate-from-a-simple-python-project-requirements-txt-setup-py-setupto) or the [uv documentation](https://docs.astral.sh/uv/guides/projects/) [[2]](https://docs.astral.sh/uv/guides/projects/).
+For a more detailed guide, you can refer to the [Stack Overflow discussion](https://stackoverflow.com/questions/79154674/how-to-migrate-from-a-simple-python-project-requirements-txt-setup-py-setupto) [[1]](https://stackoverflow.com/questions/79154674/how-to-migrate-from-a-simple-python-project-requirements-txt-setup-py-setupto) or the [uv documentation](https://docs.astral.sh/uv/guides/projects/) [[2]](https://docs.astral.sh/uv/guides/projects/).

 Would you like more information on any of these steps?